 • If you’re a dual citizen you are not eligible for an Australian tourist visa in your other citizenship passport.

 • It takes up to 3 weeks to issue a new passport upon receiving a complete application form.

 Visit our passport portal for comprehensive information and advice on how to renew your Australian passport.

 Raoul Wallenberg: Honorary Australian Citizenship

-On 6 May 2013, Australia awarded Raoul Wallenberg an honorary Australian citizenship.
-The award of honorary Australian citizenship is a symbolic recognition of Mr Wallenberg’s tireless devotion to human life during the Holocaust.
-This is the first time that Australia has bestowed such an honour.
+On 6 May 2013, the Australian Government awarded, posthumously, honorary Australian citizenship to Raoul Wallenberg in symbolic recognition of his tireless devotion to saving human lives during the Holocaust.
+This was the first, and remains the only time that Australia has bestowed such an honour.